AshwinSri23/Ashwin_Srirankan_Assignment3_Part1/README.md

     3. Type python main.py in the terminal to run the application.

-Directory names and their purpose:
+Directory names and their purposes:

  -application: the directory containing the python file for running containing the application code.